Linacre College, Oxford: OC Tanner Building

 The oldest part of the college, known as the OC Tanner Building, contains most of the central facilities, all staff offices and some student accommodation.
 The heart of the building is the large common room, which has a bar and other leisure facilities.

+Library

 The college library, formerly a chapel, includes shared computing facilities for college members.

-Gilbert Ryle Collection

 As well as the main library there is also Gilbert Ryle's personal library, part of which he donated in 1968, and the remainder after his death in 1976.
 Ryle was involved in the creation of Linacre House in 1962, when the institution had no library.
 When Ryle retired in 1968, he donated many of his books to Linacre College, and the remainder of the collection after he died in 1976.
 The books are stored in the Linacre Bookcase and are available for use in the Linacre Library.

 Bamborough Building

 The first major addition to the main college site was the Bamborough Building, which opened in 1985 and was officially named in 1986.
 It is located beside the OC Tanner Building to form a quad featuring an ornamental fountain.
 A plaque on the Bamborough Building commemorates it winning an Oxford Preservation Trust award in 1987.